This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Bleach It

 Sometimes, yellowish stains can mess up your pristine sink.
-Sort of like when you pour the perfect pancake and are super proud of yourself!
-Until you realize……there’s still a small blob that accidentally plopped out of the bowl you were pouring from.
+Sort of like when you pour the perfect pancake but then discover there’s a small blob that accidentally dropped from the ladle ruining the perfect circle.
 Don’t you hate that?

-Spray the sink down with bleach….try really hard not to get some on your shirt.
-OK, I’ll wait while you clean up the bleach you definitely spilled.
-Done?
-Let the bleach sit for a bit so that it can really sink in.
-Get it?
-Give it a thorough scrub again and watch your sink come to life.
+Spray the sink down with bleach…try really hard not to get some on your shirt or skin while doing so.
+Let the bleach sit for a bit so that it can work its magic.
+Give it a thorough scrub again and watch your sink come back to life.

 A late start to your morning?
-That’s probably why your trying to curl your hair in the bathroom while drinking coffee at the same time.
-Only for your hand to accidentally knock it over while you reach for your mascara.
+That’s probably why you’re trying to curl your hair in the bathroom while drinking coffee at the same time.
+Only for your hand to accidentally knock over the cup while you reach for your mascara.
 Trust me, I’ve been there.
-It ain’t pretty.
-And the lecture my mom gave afterward about waking up early?
-Ugh.
+It’s not pretty.

-Dip a washcloth in baking soda.
-Make sure that the washcloth is damp.
-Use circular motions and wipe down the sink.
-Give it 10-15 minutes before you do your normal cleaning routine of soap and hot water!
+So dip a damp washcloth in baking soda and using circular motions, wipe down the sink.
+Let the residue sit for 10-15 minutes before you do your normal cleaning routine using soap and hot water!

 4. Rust Stains

 If there’s rust on your sink, it may be too late to restore it to its pristine state.
 But don’t fret!
-You can still try your best to take it out.
+You can still try your best to clean it up.

 5. Grease Spots